Sticky Buns Recipe

 - 1/2 cup chopped pecans

-- 1. In a large bowl, dissolve yeast in water.
-Add butter, sugar, milk powder, salt and 2 cups flour; beat on low 3 minutes.
+- 1. Dissolve yeast in water.
+Add butter, sugar, milk powder and salt, then beat in 2 cups flour on low for 3 minutes.
 Stir in enough remaining flour to form a soft dough.

 - 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
-Place in a greased bowl; turn once to grease top.
+Place dough in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - 5. Preheat oven to 375°.
-Bake 20-25 minutes or until golden brown.
+Bake until golden brown, 20-25 minutes.
 Cool 3 minutes before inverting onto a serving platter.
 Yield: 1 dozen.